Anthony Gueterbock, 18th Baron Berkeley

 Anthony Fitzhardinge Gueterbock, 18th Baron Berkeley, Baron Gueterbock, OBE (born 20 September 1939), otherwise known as Tony Berkeley, is a British aristocrat and Labour parliamentarian.

-Holder of an ancient English hereditary peerage title created in 1421, Lord Berkeley sits in the House of Lords by virtue of being created a life peer in 2000.
+Holder of an ancient English hereditary peerage title created in 1421, Lord Berkeley sits in the House of Lords by virtue of being created a Life Peer in 2000.

 Background

-Of German patrilineal descent, the Güterbocks hailed from Berlin and its environs in former East Germany.

-His mother, The Hon.
-Cynthia Ella Foley (1909–1991), married 4 August 1937 Brigadier Ernest Gueterbock, after which she was styled The Hon.
-Mrs Gueterbock.

-The younger of the two daughters of the 16th Baroness Berkeley MBE, her elder sister succeeded as Mary, 17th Baroness Berkeley (died 1992).
+Berkeley is son of the Hon.
+Cynthia Ella Foley (1909–1991) and Brigadier Ernest Adolphus Leopold Gueterbock (1897-1984), of The Plough, Terrick, Buckinghamshire, late of the Royal Engineers.
+His mother was the younger of the two daughters of Eva, 16th Baroness Berkeley; her elder sister Mary succeeded as 17th Baroness Berkeley, and died unmarried in 1992.
+The Güterbocks, of Jewish descent, originally hailed from Prussia in former East Germany, before moving to Brandenburg to establish a Berlin bank, Güterbock Moritz & Co.

+Berkeley's paternal grandfather, Alfred Güterbock (1845–1929), of Bowdon, Cheshire, emigrated to England, and with his wife Anna (née Prüßmann; 1858–1928), had three other sons, including Sir Paul Gueterbock (1886–1954).